iNavFlight/inav/docs/Controls.md

 ![Stick Positions](assets/images/StickPositions.png)

-"Load/unload Mission" is a toogle.
+"Load/unload Mission" is a toggle.
 If no mission is loaded to RAM, the EEPROM mission is loaded; if a mission is in RAM, it is cleared.
 Successful loading is indicated by the `ACTION_SUCCESS` beep, otherwise the `ACTION_FAIL` beep is played.

 ## Yaw control